 Tis the season for buying useless crap for friends and family.
 If you’re shopping for anyone who enjoys hiking and/or RVing, here are some items we’ve found particularly useful or enjoyable during our travels!
-Disclaimer: some of these are affiliate links, so if you purchase anything through them we get a tiny kickback.
-Thanks!

 In Santa Fe we both bought Brooks trail runners and loved them so much we quit hiking in our boots and just wore these for all hikes and trail runs.
 Bonus: with our new hiking shoes, we found that we could fit longer hikes into a day by jogging the flats and downhills.
 Now that we’re home, these are still our go-to hiking shoes, and we only wear our big boots if we’re backcountry camping and need the extra support while carrying packs.

 These mats are fantastic.
 We use two as our “yard” at campsites: they keep our feet (and therefore the Airstream entry) clean, they’re soft and comfortable to walk on, and they don’t kill grass underneath–although some campgrounds have a blanket “no mats” rule and don’t care that your mat is fancy.
 If you look at many of our campsite photos you’ll spot the orange mats in action, like in Houghton, Buena Vista, and Cortez.

 Usually when we set up our yard, we put up a fence so Bugsy can hang out with us and not be tied up, as she doesn’t tie well.
 Or at all.
 We have three of these exercise pens; using the included bolt snaps to connect them, we can pull them out into whatever shape we need, with the Airstream closing the shape.
 To keep Bugsy from ducking under the trailer on the Airstream side of the shape where there’s no fence, we unroll a segment of low wire garden fencing.
 Works like a charm.